cmadajski/django_calculator/README.md

 # Django Calculator
 A calculator webapp built with Django.
+This was a concept project created as part of my Python training with Euclid Innovations internship.

-An instance of the app has been deployed to [Heroku](https://warm-cliffs-73943.herokuapp.com/).
+There was an instance deployed on Heroku, but unfortunately they got rid of their free tier and I refuse to pay monthly for a concept application.